Skip to main content

 • • Vehicles drive without lights at night

-• • Large potholes even in Asunción
+• • Large potholes on most roads, including in Asunción

 Safe Practices